The Ultimate Guide to Achieving Website ADA Compliance

 3. Work with an expert website agency to conduct a website ADA compliance evaluation and fix any issues found on your site.

-An expert agency can help determine a list of possible issues, prioritize those issues, recommend fixes, and then conduct further audits.
+An expert agency or virtual compliance officer can help determine a list of possible issues, prioritize those issues, recommend fixes, and then conduct further audits.

 The agency will use a host of methods to find all compliance issues and implement tried and true methods to fix the issues.
 For example, we use JAWS, ZoomText, and w3c checkers.